 5. Rowing machine

-This equipment works the back, shoulders, and arms, and it can be a good alternative for the rowing portion of the Renegade Row Push Up.
+This equipment works the back, shoulders, and arms and can be a good alternative for the rowing portion of the Renegade Row Push-Up.

 Takeaways

-The Renegade Row Push Up is a full-body exercise that works multiple muscle groups, such as the chest, shoulders, triceps, back, and core.
+The Renegade Row Push-Up is a full-body exercise that works multiple muscle groups, including the chest, shoulders, triceps, back, and core.

-By using proper form and technique, it can improve core strength, muscle endurance, calorie burn, and coordination.
+Proper form and technique can improve core strength, muscle endurance, calorie burn, and coordination.

 You can use many variations and modifications of the exercise to make it less or more challenging.